HINT: A Hierarchical Independent Component Analysis Toolbox for Investigating Brain Functional Networks using Neuroimaging Data: Methods

 where $\mathcal{Y} = \{ \boldsymbol{y}_i(v) : i=1,\ldots,N, v = 1,\ldots,V \}$, $\mathcal{X} = \{ \boldsymbol{x}_i : i=1,\ldots,N \}$, $\mathcal{S} = \{ \boldsymbol{s}_i(v) : i=1,\ldots,N, v = 1,\ldots,V \}$, and $\mathcal{Z} = \{ \boldsymbol{z}(v) : v=1,\ldots,V \}$.
 The model parameters are $\boldsymbol{\Theta} = \{ \{\boldsymbol{\beta}(v)\}, \{\boldsymbol{A}_i \}, \boldsymbol{E}, \boldsymbol{D}, \{ \boldsymbol{\pi_\ell} \}, \{\boldsymbol{\mu_\ell}\}, \{\boldsymbol{\sigma_\ell}^2\} : i=1,\ldots,N, v=1,\ldots,V, \ell=1,\ldots,q\}$.
 We note that $\boldsymbol{\Theta}$ can be partitioned into two sets of parameters $\boldsymbol{\Theta}=\{\boldsymbol{\Theta}_{G}, \boldsymbol{\Theta}_{L}\}$.
 Here, $\boldsymbol{\Theta}_{G}$ is the set of global parameters which are common across voxels in the brain and include all the parameters in $\boldsymbol{\Theta}$ except $\{\boldsymbol{\beta}(v)\}$, and $\boldsymbol{\Theta}_{L}$ is the set of local parameters which include the voxel-specific covariate effects $\{\boldsymbol{\beta}(v)\}$.

-In the EM algorithm, we obtain the conditional expectation of the complete log-likelihood in the E-step and then obtain the updated parameter estimates in the M-step by maximizing the conditional expectation.
+The EM algorithm requires some initial values for the parameters.
+HINT obtains these starting values based on estimates derived from an initial analysis using an existing group ICA model via the Group ICA Of fMRI Toolbox (GIFT) \citep{calhoun2001}.
+GIFT was one of the first group ICA methods developed under the TC-GICA framework for decomposing multi-subject fMRI data.
+In the iterative steps of the EM algorithm, we obtain the conditional expectation of the complete log-likelihood in the E-step and then obtain the updated parameter estimates in the M-step by maximizing the conditional expectation.
 We specify the convergence criteria separately for the global and local parameter estimation given that the two sets of parameter estimates have different convergence properties.
 The EM-algorithm is presented in Algorithm \ref{algr: EM}.

 After obtaining the ML estimates $\hat{\hTh}$, HINT can derive model-based estimates of population- and subject-specific brain networks.
 In particular, HINT provides model-based estimation of the brain functional networks for specific sub-populations.
 For a sub-population characterized by covariate pattern $\bx^{\ast}$, the estimated brain functional networks are derived by plugging the ML parameter estimates into the hc-ICA model, i.e.,